Most Gun-Friendly States in 2024

 #12 Wyoming

-Wyoming allows its law-abiding citizens to open carry and stand their ground (with no duty to retreat).
-While you can get enhanced carry permits for traveling (accepted by 35 other states[64]), they aren’t required for purchase, and neither is gun registration or additional background checks.
+Wyoming also has Constitutional Carry, and allows its law-abiding citizens to open or conceal carry and stand their ground with no duty to retreat.
+While you can get enhanced carry permits for traveling (accepted by 35 other states[61]), they aren’t required for purchase, and neither is gun registration or additional background checks.

 You’ll still pay the state’s 4% sales tax on any firearm and safety equipment, but the state offers protection for those who use their firearms in acts of self-defense with its Stand Your Ground, Castle Doctrine, and No Duty to Retreat[62] policies.